-You get a sense of calm driving the winding road around the rolling hills up to Canyon of the Eagles Nature Resort.
+You get a sense of calm driving the winding road around the rolling hills up to Canyon of the Eagles Nature Park and Resort.
 You know you’re heading somewhere quintessentially Texan and serene, deep in the Hill Country.

 Located on Lake Buchanan, the resort has sweeping views of the lake.
 The guest cottages are spread apart, lending a sense of seclusion under the tall oak trees.
 A glistening swimming pool invites guests for a dip after activities such as hiking and fishing.

 Canyon of the Eagles markets itself as a nature resort, where guests can get away from the hustle and bustle of daily life.
 Located on 940 acres with 14 miles of groomed hiking trails, there’s plenty to do without the distraction of technology.
 The best part is you don’t have to stay at the resort to take advantage of everything it has to offer; simply pay a daily-use fee at the park gate.

 Resort guests may enter their rooms and wonder, “Where’s the TV?”

 There are none — that’s the point.
 No chance of catching high-speed Wi-Fi or exceptional cellphone service either.
 That’s what feels great about Canyon of the Eagles; it forces you to cut off and disconnect.